Home » Cast Iron » Cast Iron Tri Tip Roast

 Instructions

-• Remove tri tip from refrigerator, season liberally with spices on all sides and allow to come up in temperature about 10 minutes while you prepare other ingredients.
+• Remove the tri tip from refrigerator and allow to come up in temperature about 30 minutes while you prepare other ingredients.

-• Heat a large cast iron skillet over medium high heat add olive oil.
-Place tri tip in skillet and brown on all sides.
+• Heat a large cast iron skillet over medium high heat add avocado oil.
+Place tri tip in skillet and brown on all sides, 3-4 minutes per side.

 • Remove the roast from the pan once it is 5 degrees below your desired doneness, see post above.
 For this recipe the roast was cooked to 130ºF

-• Allow the roast to rest before slicing against the grain.
+• Allow the roast to rest for at least 10 mintues before slicing against the grain.

 Notes